filecoin-project/FIPs/FIPS/fip-solstice.md

 example by funding client acquisition, integrations, migrations, and service infrastructure; what it does with the funds is operational and lies outside the protocol.
-Once the SRA writes the wallet-to-share map into f02, f02 pays each registered Orchestrator wallet its share directly each epoch.
+Once the SRA writes the wallet-to-share map into f02, f02 credits each registered Orchestrator wallet its share of every block reward.
 In **Phase 1** (this FIP), the registry begins with a single Orchestrator address and relies on the governance tier responsible for the SRA (ie **SRA Governance**) to add or remove Orchestrators (see Sections 3 and 4).
 Each Orchestrator is bound in the